Siem Reap - 3/4/1999

 We took a very tiny boat, just us and our guide (David) and the driver.
 The boat was a little shaky (I almost turned it over getting in, but later got my sea legs back), but we blew right past the larger safer tourist boats that were stuck in the mud trying to get out of the little canal where they pick up the tourists – our driver simply waded in front, pulling the boat past all the shallow stuff, and we were out on the lake before any of the other tourists and we started back in when they all caught up with us out on the lake.

-Tuesday I misunderstood a lunch bill and – thinking it was $17 instead of $7 – I gave the kid a $20 and said "keep the change."
+Then I misunderstood the lunch bill and – thinking it was $17 instead of $7 – I gave the kid a $20 and said "keep the change."
 He literally skipped away, he was so happy, and word must have got around ... now I have guys bringing me Cokes and waiting for big tips, and we've decided we can't go back to that area any more.
 Other than that, things are going good.
 Mom has a slight cold and I pulled a muscle in my leg when I temporarily forgot that I'm in lousy shape and tried something I shouldn't have, but life is good.

 We'll next be in touch from Kathmandu ... we go there tomorrow (Friday), then Saturday morning to the animal sacrifices at Dakshinkali.